file9.ai

 Environment

-Uruguay faces several environmental challenges, including water pollution from industries and deforestation.
-However, it is actively engaged in various international environmental agreements to mitigate these issues.
+Uruguay faces environmental challenges such as water pollution from industrial activities and deforestation.
+Nonetheless, the country is a participant in various international environmental agreements focused on biodiversity and climate change.

 Transportation